jackocnr/intl-tel-input/README.md

 To recompile [Utilities Script](#utilities-script) see js-docs in top of [utils.js](src/js/utils.js).

+## Typescript type definitions
+If you are using this plugin in a Typescript project, you might want to have corresponding type definitions.
+These are located in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/intl-tel-input/intl-tel-input.d.ts) repo.
+To install it, you can use i.e. `typings` (dependency to jquery typings) :

+    typings install --save --global dt~jquery dt~intl-tel-input

 ## Troubleshooting
 **Submitting the full international number when in nationalMode**